|

 memorial to her family, but. it remained a Bristol property only until

+around 1780.
 It was built in classical Palladian style, following the strict principles of

 proportion and symmetry that owed their origins to ancient Greek and Roman